 Uganda Country Director

-Sarah is the Uganda Country Director at Educate!
-She first heard about Educate! from her son who was studying in one of the high schools that Educate! was working with at the time.
-Sarah is inspired by the attitude and leadership quality of the youth that undergo the Educate!’s Leadership and Entrepreneurship course; they are change makers.
+Sarah is the Uganda Country Director at Educate!.
+She first heard about Educate! from her son who was studying in one of the secondary schools that Educate! was working with at the time.
+Sarah is inspired by the attitude and leadership quality of the youth that undergo the Educate!’s skills course; they are change makers.

 As Country Director at Educate!, Sarah oversees internal and external communications in Uganda.
 She reviews performance goals and financial operations quarterly, and ensures annual goals are set and achieved.
 She is currently building an optimized HR structure to handle changes and growth in staff structure related to scaling.